nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The group remark mechanism is facilitated by `Group`.
-It is stored internally as a `Group Remark`.
+The group mechanism is facilitated by `Group`.
+It is stored internally as a `Group`.
 This operation is exposed in the `Model` interface as `Model#groupPerson(personName, groupName)`.

-Given below is an example usage scenario and how the group remark mechanism behaves at each step.
+Given below is an example usage scenario and how the group mechanism behaves at each step.

 **Step 1:** User launches the application.